Snow set to impact Wednesday evening commute in Denver

 DENVER — The snow goes on.

-Following a 4-7 inch snow event in Denver just last Friday, another few inches of snow look likely to impact the metro area on Wednesday.
+Following a four-to-seven inch snow event in Denver just last Friday, another few inches of snow look likely to impact the metro area on Wednesday.

 After back-to-back days with high temperatures near 60 degrees in Denver, a sharp cold front on Tuesday night will usher in much colder weather for Wednesday, and eventually some snow.